 To combine with Nagano/Myoko areas you hop off the Nagano/Hokuriku shinkansen at Takasaki and change to the Joetsu line – this usually involves change of platforms so best to allow enough time for that.
 To combine with Gala Yuzawa and the other Yuzawa areas is simple – it’s the next station from Jomo-Kogen.

-If self-driving, which works well for Gunma generally, Minakami IC on the Kan-etsu Expressway is only 90 minutes in reasonable traffic conditions from Tokyo.
-From the exit it’s
+If self-driving, which works really well for Gunma generally, Minakami IC on the Kan-etsu Expressway is only 90 minutes in reasonable traffic conditions from Tokyo.

 More (in Japanese) at www.tanigawadake-rw.com